anton-martyniuk/Modern/README.md

         options.AddService<AirplaneDto, AirplaneDbo, long, IModernRepository<AirplaneDbo, long>>();
     });
 ```
-Specify the type of Dto, dbo entity models, primary key and modern repository.\
+Specify the type of Dto and dbo entity models, primary key and modern repository.\
 Service requires one of modern repositories to be registered.

 ## Services with caching :pencil: